This Trending Ingredient Instantly Calms Redness, so I Shopped the Best Products

 If you struggle with redness and irritation, you know just how impossible it can feel to keep your skin calm, cool, and collected.
 As someone who has rosacea, I know better than anyone how one misstep—whether that's testing a new product that's a little too strong for my skin's liking or having the audacity to go out in hot or cold weather—can cause a flare-up.
 It's frustrating, to say the least.

-I can complain all I want, but the truth is that I've gotten it pretty much under control, thanks to soothing skincare products and (in a pinch) redness-reducing makeup products.
+I can complain all I want, but the truth is that I've gotten it pretty much under control thanks to soothing skincare products and (in a pinch) redness-reducing makeup products.
 Many of those aforementioned soothing skincare products contain a certain ingredient that's known for instantly calming the skin.
-It's so effective, that its popularity is only expected to rise as more beauty brands formulate it in new formulas.
+It's so effective that its popularity is only expected to rise as more beauty brands incorporate it in new formulas.

 It's called hypochlorous acid, and it's in an ingredient that, up until now, has been fairly under the radar.
-Plus, learn why dermatologists and cosmetic chemists swear by it for all skin types (especially sensitive ones).
+Ahead, learn why dermatologists and cosmetic chemists swear by it for all skin types (especially sensitive ones).
+Plus, shop the best hypochlorous acid products.

 What Is Hypochlorous Acid?